shunanya/Node.js-monitoring/README.md

    - __log4js__ that is used for write information about  every request into log file
    - __node_hash__ that is used to generation access code

-The shell script use __curl__ package to provide HTTP access to the Monitis server and monitor plugin.
+The shell script use __cUrl__ package to provide HTTP access to the Monitis server and monitor plugin.

 #### Testing
 To check the correctness of monitor workability, some Node test-servers are included in the package.